ohymi04/DS_Sign_Tool/README.md

 ## 🎨 Graphical Interface

-The DS Sign Tool interface has been designed for simplicity and ease of use:
+The DS-Sign-Tool interface has been designed for simplicity and ease of use:
 - **Generate Keys**: Create a new key pair with a single click.
 - **Sign File/Directory**: Select the file or directory to sign.
 - **Verify File/Directory**: Validate the integrity using a public key.